laketalkemp/DATA-302_SP24/README.md

 ## Problem

 GRAIN suspects that the growth of the UPOV has **not** resulted in larger crop yields over time and would like to test their hypothesis by analyzing publicly available data from the [Food and Agriculture Organization](https://www.fao.org/faostat/en/#data/QCL) (FAO) of the United Nations.
-This dataset records hectares of land area harvested and tons of output produced for different primary crops (e.g., almonds, papayas, avocadoes) each year since 1961 for over 200 countries.
-It is also supplemented by datasets listing standardized crop categories and countries' membership in UPOV over time.
+This dataset records hectares of land area harvested and tons of output produced for different primary crops (e.g., almonds, papayas, avocadoes) each year from 1961 to 2021 for over 200 countries.
+It is also supplemented by additional datasets listing standardized country codes, units of measurement, and quality control flags and countries' membership in UPOV over time.

 An exploratory data analysis (EDA) could explore the following questions: